naturalis/FormicID/README.md

 genus2 | species2
 ...    | ...

-Set the correct values for the following function.
+Next, set the correct values for the function below.
 This function will download json files that will hold all the information on species (such as names, catalog identifier and URLs to images).
 Then it will filter out the relevant information for downloading and naming the images, after which it will download the images.
 Quality of images is one of: `low`, `medium`, `thumbview` or `high`.

 ```python
 get_dataset(